 BECAUSE FALL SO ORANGE EVERYTHING.

-These lentils are so legit, though.
 Indian food is one of our absolute favorites in almost any form; we eat something with Indian flavors (which is a huge range, luckily for me) at least once a week, and one of our favorite things to do on super busy nights is to order Indian takeout knowing that we'll have a delicious dinner asap and leftovers for a day or two.
-Curry reheats well, is my point.

 You need!
 Onion, garlic, and fresh ginger.
 Chopped tomatoes, lentils, and stock.
 Ground coriander, turmeric, cumin, yellow curry powder, and cayenne pepper for a little bit of heat.
 Probably a good amount of salt depending on your preference and the amount of salt in your stock, and we're ready to cook!